sumimakito/Awesome-qr.js/README.md

 );
 ```

+> If you'd like to try out the new options add in v1.0.3, explore the source code of [this page](https://www.bitcat.cc/webapp/awesome-qr/index2.html).

 ### Introducing EFQRCode written in Swift

 EFQRCode is a tool to generate QRCode image or recognize QRCode from image, in Swift.